Ayla (name): Hebrew

 In Hebrew the name Ayla is commonly said to mean "terebinth tree" or "oak tree" from the words "ela/אֵלָה" and "alon/אַלּוֹן" respectively.
 It has also been attributed to "doe", "gazelle", or "deer" from the words "ayala/אַיָּלָה" and "ayelet/אַיֶלֶת".

 Homonyms

 Aila is a homophonous name in Finnish (equivalent of Helga or Olga) meaning "bringer of light", and in Scottish Gaelic meaning "from a strong and resilient place".
+The Irish feminine name Éala, which might be influenced by eala, the Irish word for swan, can also be homophonous if pronounced with a long a, with the addition of the síneadh fada.

 Ayla is sometimes falsely identified as a variant of feminine Arabic name "Aliya" meaning "sublime" or "large".
 "Aliya" or "Aaliyah" is actually the female form of "Ali" or "Aali" and is an unrelated name.
 The Turkish variant of "Aaliyah" is closer to "Aliye" not "Ayla."